My Favorite Greek Yogurt Dessert Recipe - Healthy and Delicious

 Higher quality ingredients will bring a better taste to this recipe and will be healthier as well.

-- Carefully wash all your fruit thoroughly.
-Use a colander for berries so that they can drain.
+- Carefully wash all fresh fruit thoroughly.
+Use a colander for berries so they can drain.

-- Cut all fruit into bite size pieces except for the blueberries and grapes as they are already the right size.
+- Cut all fruit into bite size pieces except for berries as they are already the right size.

 - Add and mix fruits gently into the yogurt.
 Experiment with different varieties of fruits such as bananas (high in potassium) or kiwi.